-The world today is in the midst of fierce combat against the deadly Coronavirus which has now infected more than 90,000 people and claimed over 3,000 lives.
-Besides human lives, the world economy has been affected as well.
+The world today is in the midst of fierce combat against the deadly Coronavirus.
+Besides human lives, the world economy has been affected by the virus.
 From carmakers to airlines and hotels, the impact of the outbreak is punishing firms worldwide.

-Whilst, a few years ago, HIV dominated the headlines, today people are more interested in influenza or tropical viruses such as Zika, SARS or Ebola, which in turn are covered more widely and frequently in the non-medical media.
+While, a few years ago, HIV dominated the headlines, today people are more interested in influenza or tropical viruses such as Zika, SARS, or Ebola, which in turn are covered more widely and frequently in the non-medical media.
 And, now, we have a new strain of Coronavirus (COVID -19).
 Viruses are some of the most diverse forms of life in the world.
-As more and more strains emerge posing a threat of skyrocketing to pandemic levels and claiming a zillion lives, study and research in the field of Virology are becoming increasingly important.
+As more and more strains emerge, posing a threat of skyrocketing to pandemic levels and claiming a zillion lives, study, and research in the field of Virology are becoming increasingly important.

 The employment opportunity for virologists looks good, more so, with the appearance of new viruses every day and the process of constant research.

 Virologists study the structure, development, and other properties of viruses and any effects viruses have on infected organisms.
 Scientists who study viruses to understand how they work play a vital role in microbiology and medicine.
 Their research helps to minimize the spread of infectious diseases and develop vaccines to counteract their effects.
 A medical virologist works as a physician, treating patients with infectious diseases or working on clinical research.
 A scientific virologist typically works only in research.
 Both require extensive education with some major differences.
 Some of the hottest areas of research in virology include:

 - Emerging viruses like Ebola, Sin Nombre, and SARS, etc. have just been discovered recently and are the subject of a tremendous amount of fascinating study.

 - Viral pathogenesis is the study of how viruses cause diseases in their target hosts.